umbgtt10/fluxion/fluxion-ordered-merge/README.md

 ## Overview

-This crate provides low-level utilities for merging async streams with ordering guarantees.
-Unlike `fluxion-merge`, which is specialized for Fluxion streams, this crate works with any stream type implementing the `Ordered` trait.
+This crate provides low-level utilities for merging async streams with temporal ordering guarantees.
+Unlike `fluxion-merge`, which is specialized for Fluxion streams, this crate works with any stream type implementing the `Timestamped` trait.

-## Key Features
+## Features

-- Generic over any `Ordered` type
+- Generic over any `Timestamped` type
 - Strict temporal ordering via buffering
 - Efficient out-of-order handling
 - Zero-copy stream merging where possible